 Volunteer service built Monadnock Waldorf School.
 Our students and families enjoy the quality education, rich traditions and beautiful environment of MWS today because of the hard work and dedication of hundreds of families who came before them.
 Volunteer opportunities abound and we can vouch for the sense of satisfaction experienced when a group of people give freely of their time to projects and activities that help to strengthen our school.

-Each year Monadnock Waldorf School raises funds to support our annual operations.
-The Annual Fund helps close the gap between tuition revenue and operating expenses.
-These gifts make our tuition assistance program possible and support core programs and activities.
-Over 150 donors make gifts every year in amounts ranging from $10.00 to $10,000.
-We hope a gift to the Annual Fund is a core commitment made by every donor.
-Sustaining gifts are encouraged.
+Each year Monadnock Waldorf School raises funds to support annual operations.
+Our Annual Fund helps to close the gap between tuition revenue and operating expenses.
+Gifts to Annual Fund make our tuition assistance programs possible, provide modest compensation increases for our dedicated teachers, and help us to care for our buildings and grounds.
+Last year was our most successful Annual Fund ever!
+203 donors made gifts totaling $103,000 in amounts ranging from $10 to $20,000.
+This year’s goal is for 250 donors to support the school they love with $120,000 in Annual Fund gifts.
+We hope that a gift to the Annual Fund is a core commitment of every donor.
+Sustaining monthly gifts are welcomed.

 Since the founding of our high school in the fall of 2010, Monadnock Waldorf School has funded students’ tuition assistance needs, averaging $200,000 annually, through simple tuition reduction.
 It became clear that this model was not sustainable since the need for tuition assistance is not likely to diminish and the number of capable and deserving students is increasing.
 We remain committed to making a Waldorf high school education accessible to the students dedicated to it.
 The Greater Opportunity Fund was established in the fall of 2013 to provide a reliable pool of tuition assistance funds, allowing promising and deserving students to enroll and excel at Monadnock Waldorf High School. $300,000 in gifts and pledges was raised to be used in the 2014-2015 and the 2015-2016 school years.
 We are currently engaged in raising gifts and pledges of $50,000 for the 2016-2017 school year.